heshenghuan/Softmax-Regression/README.md

 The class id should be a single character.
 For example, the class id can be 'B', 'M', 'E', 'S'.

-\<index> is a postiveinteger denoting the feature id.
+\<index> is a postive integer denoting the feature id.
 The range of feature id should be from 1 to the size of feature set.

 - For example, the feature id is 1, 2, ...
 9 or 10 if the dimension of feature set is 10.